 Budgeting for video line items

 Video Brand Lift is measured as a snapshot, meaning that surveys stop after reaching resolution.
-For the best chance of detecting lift driven by video line items, the sum of all video active line items within a product or brand should meet the $15,000 minimum budget.
+For the best chance of detecting lift driven by video line items, the sum of all video active line items within a product or brand should meet the $15,000 minimum budget per question.